Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 The adult moth of this species has a wingspan of about 1.5 inches and is predominantly white with black spots on its forewings.
 Its hindwings are a grayish color with a yellow fringe.

-The larva of this species is about an inch long and is densely covered with white, orange, and black hairs.
+This species’ larva is about an inch long and densely covered with white, orange, and black hairs.

 The White-marked Tussock Moth prefers to feed on the leaves of deciduous trees, such as oak, elm, and maple.